Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 Key points about COPD

-Chronic obstructive pulmonary disease (COPD or mate ia tuku) is a group of diseases that affect your lungs and airways, causing breathing difficulties.
+• Chronic obstructive pulmonary disease (COPD or mate ia tuku) is a group of diseases that affect your lungs and airways, causing breathing problems.

-There is no cure for COPD, but there are things you can do to improve your symptoms and breathe more easily.
+• There is no cure for COPD, but there are things you can do to slow its progress, improve your symptoms and breathe more easily.

 Important information

-Symptoms tend to start slowly over a few years, so many people may have COPD but not realise it.
+• Symptoms tend to start slowly over a few years, so many people may have COPD but don't know they have it.
 Common symptoms include shortness of breath, ongoing cough and coughing up phlegm or mucus.

-There is no cure for COPD, but there are things you can do to improve your symptoms and breathe more easily, eg, quitting smoking, using your inhaler medicines and being up-to-date with your vaccinations.
+• There's no cure for COPD, but there are things you can do to slow its progress, improve your symptoms and breathe more easily.
+These include quitting smoking, using your inhaler medicines and being up-to-date with your vaccinations.

 (Chest Heart & Stroke Scotland, UK, 2017)